msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 **Device Control**

-* Local access to real device properties is quite good with the tuya-smart-device node, and only in rare cases is access via CloudAPI useful.
+* Local access to Tuya real (WiFi) device properties is quite good with the tuya-smart-device node, and only in rare cases is access via CloudAPI useful.

-* Devices such as WiFi sensors, which cannot be managed with the tuya-smart-device node, are currently controlled in TuyaDAEMON with TRIGGER.
+* Tuya devices such as WiFi low-power sensors, which cannot be managed with the tuya-smart-device node, are currently controlled in TuyaDAEMON with TRIGGER.
 While the Trigger technique is reliable and more stable than CloudAPI, it has limitations in reading numerical measurements.
-In such cases, the use of CloudAPI (e.g., API Query_Properties) could be beneficial.
+In such cases, the use of CloudAPI (e.g., API _Query_Properties_) could be beneficial.

 * Some subdevices (using a hub) could also benefit from CloudAPI, when not all DPs are accessible via the tuya-smart-device node.

 **Device Management**

-* Some non-local aspects of device management (e.g., spaces (homes), groups, automation) are only partially manageable via TRIGGER + Automation.
+* Some non-basic aspects of device management (e.g., spaces (homes), groups, automation) are only partially manageable via TRIGGER + Automation.
 If you want advanced applications in these areas, the use of CloudAPI is necessary.

-* Some operations (such as adding/removing/renaming devices, creating/modifying automation, etc.) are actually performed using a Tuya APP (SmartLife).
+* Some operations (such as adding/removing/renaming devices, creating/modifying automation, etc.) are actually performed only using a Tuya APP (SmartLife).
 If you want to do this in a custom application, you can use CloudAPI.

 In conclusion, from an open-strategy perspective, it is beneficial to create a new optional communication channel using OpenAPI in TuyaDAEMON, to be used only in essential cases, to minimize TuyaDAEMON's dependence on the evolution and strategy of Tuya Cloud.

----
 ### core_OPENAPI custom device
-**objectives**
-- A custom device, **core_OPENAPI** implements this TuyaDAEMON extension.
+  A custom device, **core_OPENAPI** implements this TuyaDAEMON extension, with the following objectives:

-- Complete the access to Tuya devices, potentially getting all available data from the Tuya Cloud.
+- Complete the access to/from Tuya devices, potentially getting all available data from the Tuya Cloud.
 - Extend the TuyaDEAMON/Tuya Cloud collaboration in areas (space, groups, automation, etc.) application-related.
-- Use (and implementation) of core_OPENAPI minimal, optional, and complete (all API must be callables).
+- Use (and implementation) of core_OPENAPI must be minimal, optional, and complete (all API must be callables).
 - Minimal minds that API URL construction and  mapping code <=> DP are user-local, defined in call parameters, and not global: this to exclude heavy global.alldevices extensions.

 **specifications**